 Apart from a surgery there are natural/simple ways to get rid of this issue.
 The ultimate goals of this kind of varicocele treatment is to drastically reduce the toxicity levels in the body and to revive the pH levels in the blood.
 There are two different ways in which one could do this.

-Lifestyle: The lifestyle changes that you need to make are, Eat clean, Stay away from processed foods and Make sure you get a plenty of physical exercise.
-To satisfy the taste buds, we tend to jazz up the flavour of foods, using salt, sugar and fats which contains free radicals.
+The lifestyle changes that you need to make are, Eat clean, Stay away from processed foods and Make sure you get plenty of physical exercises.
+To satisfy the taste buds, we tend to jazz up the flavor of foods, using salt, sugar, and fats which contains free radicals.
 Even this damages our cells and makes our blood unhealthy.
-Consuming more fresh fruits, vegetables, seeds, legumes and whole grains, greatly helps to reduce the toxins in the blood.
+Consuming more fresh fruits, vegetables, seeds, legumes, and whole grains greatly helps to reduce the toxins in the blood.

 Reducing free radicals: Free radical obstructs the functioning of valves in the spectrum.
 There are three medicines which can prevent this issue.